 Helping to overcome some of the challenges with renewable energy is also part of Stanley’s remit: "A challenge for solar operators is that most of the population lives along the east coast, whereas much of the solar capacity has been developed in the West of China, leading to a reduction in the output in some areas.
 Furthermore, wind and solar are not baseload, so they cannot guarantee 24-hour supply."

 Working with Stanley and other Macquarie investment team members, Jinko Power was one of the first to actively target new plants closer to the demand centres, despite challenges in land availability.
 “We have built up a lot of solar farms close to the centres of electricity consumption in the eastern part of China - closer to Shanghai and Beijing," says Stanley.

 His role also covers Macquarie's interests in wind power in China, where he faces similar geographical challenges.
 “You get a better wind speed in the north but there is limited local electricity consumption; therefore you cannot fully dispatch to the state grid.

 “You have to think strategically about how you’re going to overcome this.
-A good example is Shanghai Sineng, a Chinese wind developer which a MIRA-managed fund has invested in.
+A good example is Shanghai Sineng, a Chinese wind developer which a MAM-managed fund has invested in.
 Sineng’s wind turbines are based mostly in Shanxi province, which is a compromise between proximity to the demand centres and wind resource, to overcome these challenges.